stephpy/timeline/README.md

 Spy Timeline
 ============

-Standalone library which ATM represents API from [SpyTimelineBundle](https://github.com/stephpy/TimelineBundle)
+Standalone library to make timeline.

-Wait for having a standalone library.
+Wait for documentation.